 I've time and time again outed myself as a Taylor Swift apologist.
-I definitely have both personal and privileged reasons for having no trouble supporting the artist, but usually when I see people criticizing her, I can understand where they're coming from and respect it.
+I definitely have both personal and privileged reasons for having no trouble supporting the artist, but usually when I see people criticising her, I can understand where they're coming from and respect it.
 Even for the most recent Taylor Swift meme, the "name a badder bitch" meme, I tried for a while to just let it be.
 What could be wrong with a meme that highlights the accomplishments of overlooked women?
-It wasn't until I saw that other people were feeling uneasy about the whole thing that I realized this wasn't just the knee-jerk Swifty in me coming out to play.
+It wasn't until I saw that other people were feeling uneasy about the whole thing that I realised this wasn't just the knee-jerk Swifty in me coming out to play.
 There is actually something about the meme that's a little gross.

 The first thing that bothers me is the fact that Swift didn't write the initial tweet.
 She herself never invited people to "name a badder bitch," or even claim that she was one.
 There is so much valid Swift criticism, but this parade of inspiring and powerful women being used as a weapon to make Swift feel inadequate is unwarranted.
 I don't know how we got here, but sometime in the past year we've given ourselves a free pass to belittle and bully an artist in a way we don't do to others with equally problematic pasts — and certainly not men.